asier-ochoa/lightcyleio/README.md

 ## Game session connection workflow
 This describes the steps backend takes to establish a connection from a new player
 - Received get request to `/api/connect`
-- Establish websocket connection with client
+- Establish websocket connection with client by storing in `connections` array in `ws.ts`
 - Send `new_player` message kind to worker
 - Worker returns `new_player_id` message
 - Player id gets sent back to client